 The overarching purpose of the Nielson lab is to understand and treat trauma.
 Research projects in the Nielson lab utilize a multidisciplinary approach, merging the fields of neurobiology, psychiatry and informatics to identify more precise "bio-types" of trauma psychopathology than traditional diagnostic criteria, and potential novel targets for treatment.
 We use established and emerging machine learning methods with multi-modal data spanning across a diverse range of diagnostic categories for neuropsychiatric disorders.
-Our approach is part of the rapidly growing field of computational psychiatry, where mental health data can be used to run hypotheses on in silico models to understand the complexity involved in these disorders.
+Our approach can be used to run hypotheses on in silico models to understand the complexity involved in these disorders.
 An advantage of such approaches is the minimization for the need to test hypotheses in animal models (in vivo).
 Dr. Nielson received an Early Stage Investigator (ESI) award from NIMH to apply these methods to large datasets from trauma-exposed patients to identify and validate dimensions of post-traumatic stress (PTS), relevant biological predictors, and precision treatment response trajectories.

 Recent efforts to optimize diagnosis and treatment planning for psychiatric disorders through the Research Domain Criteria (RDoC) and ongoing clinical trials have generated large datasets housed in the NIMH Data Archive (NDA).
 The NDA is a valuable resource for data-driven discovery in mental health research.
 Data across multiple units of measure from a wide array of disorders are housed in the NDA.
 We will mine data from the NDA to characterize biotypes that span across diagnostic categories, and the complex constellation of symptoms and functional deficits that can be measured in individual patients.

-Current computational psychiatry research projects include combining dimension reduction, causal analyses, machine learning and topological data analysis (TDA) to characterize subtypes and predictors of syndrome trajectories and treatment response.
+Current research projects include combining dimension reduction, causal inference analyses, machine learning and topological data analysis (TDA) to characterize subtypes and predictors of syndrome trajectories and treatment response.

 Current datasets include: